 The Plus model also sees similar design improvements, with a 0.4mm thickness drop to 7.3mm.
 However, Samsung may not reduce its bezels as much as others.
 It is said to feature the widest bezels among the three Galaxy S25 models.
 The company might be doing this deliberately to drive S25 Ultra sales.
 The Plus has always been the least popular model in the lineup, and it may fall further behind next year.

-A new design for the camera rings but a titanium frame is unlikely
+A titanium frame is unlikely

-Leaks say Samsung will introduce floating camera rings to the Galaxy S25 and S25+.
+While the images above do not give us a complete view, leaks say Samsung will introduce floating camera rings to the Galaxy S25 and S25+.
 The rings have a dual-layer design for a floating effect.
 It surely looks good, though there are concerns about dust accumulating around the cameras.
 The phones also have super thin camera rings, with the base model measuring just 1.8mm.
 The Galaxy S25 Ultra’s camera rings don’t have the new design and are 2.4mm thick.

 Samsung introduced a titanium frame on the Galaxy S24 Ultra and is expected to keep it on the S25 Ultra.
 The smaller two models, meanwhile, featured an aluminum frame this year.
 It’s unclear if the company will switch to a titanium frame for the Galaxy S25 and S25+ or stick to aluminum.
 Regardless of whether titanium comes to all three Galaxy S25 models or only the Ultra, we hope Samsung improves the quality of the material.
 The Galaxy S24 Ultra’s titanium frame isn’t the best quality.